Efficient Fair Division with Minimal Sharing

-\item for $v_{i,o}< 0$, there is an edge $(o\to i)$ with weight $w_{o \to i}=\frac{1}{|v_{i,o}|}$. \end{itemize} Symmetrically, if $z_{i,o}<1$, \begin{itemize} \item for $v_{i,o}> 0$, there is an edge $(o\to i)$ with weight $w_{o \to i}=\frac{1}{v_{i,o}}$; \item for $v_{i,o}< 0$, there is an edge $(i\to o)$ with weight $w_{i \to o}=|v_{i,o}|$. \end{itemize} \end{itemize} Intuitively, \dcg{z} captures the structure of possible exchanges in which an agent may engage.
-Outgoing edges represent those objects that an agent $i$ can use as a ``currency'' to pay others: either goods $i$ owns or bads owned by somebody else (in this case $i$ pays to $j$ who owns a bad $b$ by taking some portion of $b$).
+Intuitively, \dcg{z} captures the structure of possible exchanges in which agents may engage.
+Outgoing edges represent those objects that an agent $i$ can use as a ``currency'' to pay others: either goods $i$ owns or bads owned by somebody else (in this case $i$ pays $j$ who owns a bad $b$ by taking some portion of $b$).
+Similarly, the incoming edges represent those objects that the agent can accept as a payment.
+A transaction involving an object $o$ and agents $i$ and $j$ such that $i$'s utility weakly decreases and $j$'s utility strictly increases is possible if there are edges $i\to o\to j$.

 Incoming edges are those objects that $i$ is ready to accept as a currency: either to receive a valuable good, or to diminish $i$'s own bad.
 An example is shown in Figure \ref{fig:consumption-graph}.

 Given $\mathbf{v}$, one can reconstruct $\dcg{z}$ from $\ucg{z}$ and vice versa.
 Indeed, the condition $z_{i,o}<1$ from the definition of $\dcg{z}$ holds if and only if there is an agent $j\ne i$ with $z_{j,o}>0$, i.e., if $o$ is connected to some $j\ne i$ in $\ucg{z}$.